itenium-be/blog-posts/nuget/epplus/2023-03-10-epplus-pay-to-play.md

 **Version 4.5.3.3 is the last version of EPPlus you can use without a license for commercial use.**
 {: .notice--danger}

+**We now have a blog series on an alternative Excel package [ClosedXML](/blog/dotnet/create-xlsx-excel-with-closedxml-csharp)**
+Which is basically on equal footing with EPPlus.
+{: .notice--info}

 <!--more-->

 # EPPlus Repositories